-I <3 Cookie cakes.
-They have become one of my favorite things to make because they are super easy and you can make them look so beautiful with minimal effort!
-I make my chocolate chip cooke cake for just about every occasion.
-But this Gingerbread version is perfect for the Holidays!
+I just love making cookie cakes.
+They've become one of my favorite things to make because they are super easy and you can make them look so beautiful with minimal effort!
+I make my chocolate chip cookie cake for just about every occasion.
+But this Gingerbread version is perfect for Christmas!
 The cookie is extremely soft and stays that way for days on end.
 The flavors are even more pronounced as the days go on!

 Gingerbread Cookie Cake